osuRedstar/Light-Redstar-Windows/Frontend/website-docs/en/fokabot.md

 - `!last ap <username_safe>` - Show info (and gained PP, if it was an osu! standard score) about the last submitted score by username (Autopilot)

 - `!with <mods>` - Show PP for the previous requested beatmap with requested mods.
 Supported mods are `NF, EZ, HD, HR, DT, HT, NC, FL, SO.`.
 Don't use spaces for multiple mods (eg: `!with HDHR`)

+- `!r` - Recommand Random Beatmap (Calculate the average PP by applying weights to the top 10 PP records and dividing the weighted sum by 10.
+In the case where there is NO mode, use the maximum achievable PP as the basis and recommend maps in the ranked or approved state within a ±50PP range of the average PP.)

 - `!token.tillerino` - Check information of token.tillerino `[Beatmap_ID, mod (number), acc, by]`
 - `!del token.tillerino` - Delete token.tillerino value (reset) `[0, 0, -1.0, by !del token.tillerino]`